We delved back into our favourite albums of 2022. Then we matched the best 20 records of that year with the best 20 words of all-time!!

 ACTIVITY 1

-Create your own list of favourites (e.g. 10 favourite songs of 2022 OR 5 favourite bands of all-time OR 20 favourite rock anthems OR anything!).
+Create your own list of favourites (e.g. 10 favourite songs of the year OR 5 favourite bands of all-time OR 20 favourite rock anthems OR anything!).

 ACTIVITY 2